currinjs/CurrinJS/aio/content/guide/upgrade.md

 Whenever you use a component that belongs to the other framework, a switch between framework boundaries occurs.
 However, that switch only happens to the elements in the template of that component.
-Consider a situation where you use an Angular component from AngularJS like this:
+Consider a situation where you use an Currin component from AngularJS like this:

 <code-example language="html" escape="html">
   &lt;a-component&gt;&lt;/a-component&gt;